-Injuries get very tedious very quickly so this year I’m doing something a little different.
+With 11 weeks to London Marathon, I’m doing something a little different to avoid my endless rounds of injuries.
 I’m taking on the advice that seems sensible – exercises that your physio and all the running magazines tell you to do and you tend to ignore it because to be honest, it’s pretty bloody boring.

 Yes, I’m talking about core, rolling and general strengthening.
 I’m never going to be a fast runner but I am working on being a less injury prone one.

 So with exercises from my physio, a few pilates moves I’ve learned this year and my trusty foam roller, after a month of doing this stuff pretty much daily, I’m on my way to being a stronger runner.
 I had twinges in my hip flexors at about 10 miles into my 12 miler this week so there’s still work to do but I’m pleased to say there’s been significant progress.
 Late last year, I was getting twinges pretty much from the outset of a run.

 And the best bit of advice from the web I’ve come across is from Dr Jordan Metzl from Runner’s World – ‘a strong butt is the key to a happy life’.
 This will become essential as the miles build.

 Training Recap – 11 weeks to London Marathon

 Saturday – 12.3 mile run.
 A leisurely and pleasurable run – I took my time, stopped and took photos.
 The weather shifted from grim to spectacular.